DPBayes/twinify/docs/index.rst

 -----------

 1. J. Jälkö, E. Lagerspetz, J. Haukka, S. Tarkoma, A. Honkela, and S. Kaski.
 "Privacy-preserving data sharing via probabilistic modelling".
 In *Patterns (2021)*, p.
 100271.
 2. O. Räisä, J. Jälkö, S. Kaski, and A. Honkela.
-"Noise-Aware Statistical Inference with Differentially Private Synthetic Data". arXiv: 2205.14485.
-2022.
+"Noise-Aware Statistical Inference with Differentially Private Synthetic Data".
+In *Proceedings of the 26th International Conference on Artificial Intelligence and Statististics*.
+2023. pp. 3620-3643.

 BibTeX
 ------